Best Phoenix Nightlife: Where to Party in the Valley

 Old Town Scottsdale

 If Vegas-style nightclubs are too much for you, Old Town Scottsdale has more laidback options that are just as enticing.
 Kelly’s at Southbridge is an indoor-outdoor traditional pub with comfy couches and a large patio.
 Nearby Beverly on Main is an intimate, upscale cocktail lounge, reminiscent of a speak-easy.
 For a true Western-themed bar, visit tourist-favorite Rusty Spur Saloon.
+To see rotating art pieces at a trendy bar and restaurant with great atmosphere and music, visit AZ 88.
 Or head to Scottsdale’s oldest tavern, Coach House, a small, laidback bar that’s been family-owned since 1959.
 If local craft beer is your jam, Goldwater Brewing Co. is a small brewery with 20+ of their own brews.
 Make sure to check out The Goldmine, the bar’s underground tap and barrel room.
-For a trendy indoor-outdoor wine bar, head over to Postino, a local favorite known for their bruschetta boards and extensive wine offerings.
+For a trendy indoor-outdoor wine bar, head over to Postino, a local favorite known for its bruschetta boards and extensive wine offerings.

 Phoenix